rohrerj/scion/doc/BorderRouter.md

 which border router interfaces are affected and for them make some changes to the IO parts.

 # Implementation steps
+The implementation as suggested in the design document can be implemented in seperate pullrequest to make them easier to review.
+All those changes below should lead to a border router following this design document.
 * Restructure the router/dataplane.go file to have a reading, processing and forwarding functionality
-* Add buffer reusal support
+* Add buffer reuse support
 * Add slow-path support
 * Add configurability for the new functionalities